Each of us likes to be well-groomed, smell good, keep the homes neat and clean, etc, and to make this happen we use a variety of products.

 What led you to start Mitti Se?

-The motivation behind starting this brand was the kind of lifestyle I and my mother lived, which was being close to nature, being minimalist, and being resourceful.
-I also feel that Nature is the most powerful thing, and it’s magical.
-Human beings are blessed that we have all the resources needed for sustenance from nature itself.
+The motivation behind starting this brand was the lifestyle my mother and I lived: being close to nature, minimalist, and resourceful.
+I also feel that Nature is the most powerful and magical thing.
+Human beings are blessed to have all the resources needed for sustenance from nature.

-In addition, my education and experience allowed me to closely examine the products that we use and also know the chemistry behind them.
-I realized that by using these products, we are getting affected by harmful and toxic chemicals that are inside them.
-This is not only damaging our bodies and health but also creating havoc on the ecosystem and environment.
+In addition, my education and experience allowed me to examine the products we use closely and know their chemistry.
+I realized that by using these products, we are affected by harmful and toxic chemicals inside them.
+This is damaging our bodies and health and creating havoc on the ecosystem and environment.

-Take, for example, the phenyl we use to clean our homes, schools, hospitals, etc, it contains highly toxic and carcinogenic material.
-In fact, it also causes attention deficit disorder among children, which has made many countries ban the use of phenyl, but in India, we continue to use it without recognizing the damage it might cause.
+For example, the phenyl we use to clean our homes, schools, hospitals, etc., contains highly toxic and carcinogenic material.
+It also causes attention deficit disorder among children, which has made many countries ban the use of phenyl.
+Still, we continue to use it in India without recognizing the damage it might cause.

-Mitti Se’s first product was a phenyl alternative that is a natural floor cleaner, which is 100 percent plant-based and effective.
-At that time I did not have any business background, we started in a room with our own money.
+Mitti Se’s first product was a phenyl alternative, a natural floor cleaner that is 100 percent plant-based and effective.
+I had no business background; we started in a room with our own money.
 We put the solution in some homeopathic bottles and demonstrated it in an exhibition.

 What made you pick Phenyl as your first product?

-People are aware of the benefits of consuming organic food, but we are still not very mindful of home care and personal care products.
-We feel that personal care is only a superficial thing that does not go inside the body.
-We need to understand that the skin is our largest organ and it absorbs things that go into your bloodstream.
+People know the benefits of consuming organic food, but we are still unaware of home and personal care products.
+We feel that personal care is only superficial and does not go inside the body.
+We must understand that the skin is our largest organ, absorbing things that go into your bloodstream.

-Moreover, we are putting a lot of chemicals in our homes in form of home cleaners, which are polluting our water bodies and depleting the groundwater.
+Moreover, we are putting a lot of chemicals in our homes as home cleaners, which are polluting our water bodies and depleting the groundwater.

-As I specialized in this chemical engineering, I felt it is my responsibility to educate people and bring change in this segment.
-The reason to start with phenyl is because of my qualification, specialization, and market trends.
+As I specialized in this chemical engineering, I felt it was my responsibility to educate people and bring change in this segment.
+I start with phenyl because of my qualification, specialization, and market trends.

 When did you start?

-It was my wife Tuba Siddiqui who took this step in 2012 with a proprietorship model called Nature’s Lab and we launched Phenyl under this banner.
+My wife, Tuba Siddiqui, took this step in 2012 with a proprietorship model called Nature’s Lab, and we launched Phenyl under this banner.
 I was still working in the corporate sector at that time.
 In 2015 we registered the company as a private limited company and launched this new brand, Mitti Se.

 You can consider Mitti Se products as personal care food-grade products.
 We even don’t use any preservatives or synthetic fragrances.

-Take the example of face wash, the ingredients we use are pulses, almonds, roses, petals, turmeric, orange peel powder, and Multani Mitti (Fuller’s Earth).
-We know for centuries that these ingredients are great for our skin and are part of our culture but started using chemicals as we got influenced by western culture, fast lifestyle, and instant results
+Take the example of face wash; we use pulses, almonds, roses, petals, turmeric, orange peel powder, and Multani Mitti (Fuller’s Earth).
+We have known for centuries that these ingredients are great for our skin and are part of our culture, but we started using chemicals as we got influenced by Western culture, fast lifestyle, and instant results.

-Similarly, we identified that a majority of toothpaste contains surfactants, If I ask you to consume sodium lauryl sulfate (SLS), you will refuse to take it, but in the form of toothpaste, you are daily consuming these chemicals.
+Similarly, we identified that most toothpaste contains surfactants.
+If I ask you to consume sodium lauryl sulfate (SLS), you will refuse to take it, but in the form of toothpaste, you consume these chemicals daily.
 In addition, fluorides, triclosan, and sugar are also present in toothpaste.
-Mitti Se’s oral care product is completely made with plant-based ingredients and chemicals free.
+Mitti Se’s oral care product is wholly made with plant-based ingredients and chemicals free.

 Who is responsible for product development?

-Whenever I need any technical assistance and guidance, mentors from these organizations readily help me.
+Whenever I need technical assistance and guidance, mentors from these organizations readily help me.

 Where are you doing the manufacturing?